AmberC0209/PaddleX/docs/practical_tutorials/object_detection_fashion_pedia_tutorial.en.md

 </table>
 </center>

-**Note: This tutorial is designed for a 4-GPU setup.
-If you have only 1 GPU, you can adjust the number of training GPUs to complete the experiments, but the final metrics may not align with the above figures, which is normal.**
+<b>Note: This tutorial is designed for a 4-GPU setup.
+If you have only 1 GPU, you can adjust the number of training GPUs to complete the experiments, but the final metrics may not align with the above figures, which is normal.</b>

 ## 6. Pipeline Testing